 Surfshark’s app support compares well to any other provider in the top 5, with offerings for the iOS, Android, Android TV, Linux, macOS, Windows and Amazon Fire device platforms.
-Chrome and Firefox extensions, as well as comprehensive router protection, are also available.
+Chrome, Edge and Firefox extensions, as well as comprehensive router protection, are also available.

 This provider offers a somewhat unusual unlimited simultaneous connections allowance, making it an attractive VPN option for business owners or for the heads of Partridge Family-sized families and music groups.

 The provider offers around-the-clock support availability, with 24/7 support chat, a searchable support library and FAQ section, and a support request form.

 - Provides access to Spotify in numerous countries